kurdt94/redM_custom_hud/README.md

 - There is a custom crosshair available in the HTML file, you need to uncomment a LINE to enable.

 # Known Issues
 - Not sure if the location-hashes I have are complete or entirely correct.
+- Works for [1920 x 1080 Resolution], anything lower can break layout.